DCRT-LUMC/exonviz/README.md

 exons are visible.
 Single or multiple variants along the transcript can be drawn and will automatically be shown in the correct location.

+## Manuscript dependencies
+To build the manuscript describing ExonViz, please ensure that the following dependencies are installed and run `make`.

+- make
+- pandoc
+- texlive-latex-recommended
+- librsvg2-bin

 ## Online version
 You can try out ExonViz online at [exonviz.rnatherapy.nl](https://exonviz.rnatherapy.nl).